BenjaminWFox/lightroom-plugin-delete-rejected-from-card/README.md

 # Adobe Lightroom Classic Plugin: Delete Rejected From Card

+This plugin scans a Lightroom folder (optionally it's child folders as well) to find all Rejected images.
+Then it scans some other folder (which you select) **AND** all of that folders child folders.
+For every filename found in this other folder which matches a rejected image filename found in the lightroom folder, the plugin deletes that image from the other (non-lightroom) folder.
+This does not delete (or do anything at all) to any of your photos in Lightroom.

 ## ⚠️ WARNING ⚠️ ##
 **Full disclosure:** While I write software for a living, and I have tested this against my own cards/catalog, I do not know Lua and this was written by AI under my direction.